oristar2018/boilerplateSQLBack/README.md

 The unit tests will be written and conducted with Jest.

-They will test the classes we use to create account objects and modify the account's balance and history.
+They will test the class we use to create account objects.

 The functional tests will be written with Cucumber-JS.

-They will simulate all of the application process (Account creation => log in => logout => account deletion and deposit / withdrawal) in real-time via endpoint testing.
+They will simulate all of the application process (Account creation => log in => logout => account deletion) in real-time via endpoint testing.

 ## Installation